cds-astro/astroquery.cds/docs/cds.rst

 of matching datasets or just the ``moc`` resulting from the union of all the mocs of the matching datasets.
 (See the OutputFormat definition class and its ``format`` type).

-The result of a mocserver query depends on the OutputFormat object we have passed to the query_region method.
+The result of a cds query depends on the OutputFormat object we have passed to the query_region method.
 If we query for the ``ID``\ s of the datasets then we get a python list of all the  ``ID``\ s matching the condition.
 If a user query for the ``number`` of datasets, he gets an int.
 If you want all the record of the matching datasets (the ``ID`` \s plus its properties/fields) you get